 Finding a Lawyer for College Students at the University of South Florida

-The attorneys at the Sammis Law Firm are experienced in representing students at USF after a criminal accusation or any type of violation of the student code of conduct.
+The attorneys at the Sammis Law Firm are experienced in representing students at USF after a criminal accusation or violating the student code of conduct.

-We have represented clients in a wide range of student code violations including everything from a violation of 4.17 for Misuse of Alcohol to more serious charges of sexual battery on campus.
+We have represented clients in a wide range of student code violations, including a violation of 4.17 for Misuse of Alcohol to more serious charges of sexual battery on campus.

-If you received a Notification of Initial Review Letter for Code of Conduct Violations then contact us to discuss the case as soon as possible.
+If you received a Notification of Initial Review Letter for Code of Conduct Violations, contact us to discuss the case as soon as possible.